 If a directed graph is acyclic, dynamic programming can be applied to it.
-For example, we can solve the following problems concerning paths from a starting node to an ending node efficiently in O(n+m) time:
+For example, we can efficiently solve the following problems concerning paths from a starting node to an ending node:

 - · how many different paths are there?

 - what is the shortest/longest path?

 - what is the minimum/maximum number of edges in a path?

-- which nodes certainly appear in the path?
+- which nodes certainly appear in any path?